sundeepbassi/The-Wellbeing-Retreat/README.md

 The left side styling and structure was shown in the love running video by the Code Institute.
 I adjusted the margin bottom to 100px so that it could fit better within the section.
 I also floated it to the left.

+The right side styling and setting of the structure was shown in the love running video by the Code Institute.
+There were some alignment issues with the right and left not matching up.
+I had to adjust the bottom margin of the right side so that they were equal.